shoedler/slang/README.md

 #### Preparations

-- [ ] Make all `static inline <type> bla()` Value functions macros, or at least verify that there is no performance loss for using static inline functions vs macros.
 - [ ] Get rid of all switches over `ObjGcType` outside of memory.c.
 This should be done using a quick-access function on the respective base class.
 E.g. for calls, we should implement `__call` on all `ObjClass`es and then manage HOW to call them in there.
 - [ ] Get rid of all `if (is_<Type>()) ...  else if (is_<Type>()) ...` and implement a quick-access function on the base class.
   - [ ] `__eq`: How to compare two values of the same type.
 All Types require this.
 Just call it in `values_equal`.